Losant/losant-rest-js/docs/embeddedDeployments.md

 ## Release

-Deploy an edge workflow version to one or more edge devices.
+Deploy an embedded workflow version to one or more embedded devices.
 Version can be blank, if removal is desired.

 ```javascript
 var params = {